ahuxtable1327/whats-cookin-starter-kit/README.md

 ## Overview
   What's Cookin is a recipe application designed to allow users to search, and save recipes.

+## Instructions for cloning
+  1. Clone this repo to your local machine
+  2. cd into repo from the terminal
+  3. type `npm install` to install the dependencies
+  4. type `npm start` to start the host and view the page

+## Functionality

+   - Main page navigation
+     - A random user is logged in when the page loads - and the application prominently greets the user by name
+     - Buttons filter recipes by four specific categories - Breakfast, Lunch, Dinner, and Sides
+     - View All Recipes button will navigate the user to view the full list of all recipes in the database
+     - Search Bar allows the user to search the recipe database by recipe name, or by ingredient
+     - Each time the main page loads, two random 'Popular Recipes' are loaded for the user

    GIFS GO HERE

-## Functionality

-  * Layout

-   - Main page navigation:
-    * A random user is logged in when the page loads - and the application prominently greets the user by name
-    * Buttons filter recipes by four specific categories - Breakfast, Lunch, Dinner, and Sides
-    * View All Recipes button will navigate the user to view the full list of all recipes in the database
-    * Search Bar allows the user to search the recipe database by recipe name, or by ingredient
-    * Each time the main page loads, two random 'Popular Recipes' are loaded for the user

    - Recipe View
-    * Click a recipe to view ingredients and preperation details
+    - Click a recipe to view ingredients and preperation details
-    * Total estimated cost of the recipe is displyed under the recipe image
+    - Total estimated cost of the recipe is displyed under the recipe image
-    * Ingredient amounts and estimated dollar cost
+    - Ingredient amounts and estimated dollar cost
-    * Instructions for preperation
+    - Instructions for preperation

    - Favorites View
-    * A recipe is added to Favorites by clicking the Add To Favorites button displayed when viewing the recipe details
+    - A recipe is added to Favorites by clicking the Add To Favorites button displayed when viewing the recipe details
-    * Favorites section is named by user name, creating a unique and personalized experience
+    - Favorites section is named by user name, creating a unique and personalized experience

   * Architecture
     * Four class files - Ingredient, Recipe, User, and RecipeRepository